World Of Coca-Cola

 In 1886 Jacob's Pharmacy, a small drugstore in Atlanta, began selling a new headache and hangover tonic called 'Coca-Cola'.
 In 1891, entrepreneur Asa Candler paid $2,300 to acquire the rights of what is now the world's most valuable brand.
 The following year he founded the Coca-Cola Company.

 The new, environmentally-friendly construction houses more than just a museum dedicated to Coca-Cola; it is an entire soft-drink experience.
-Thousands of Coke objects, trivia and memorabilia are contained among the interactive exhibits in this building, backed up by commercials, radio jingles, a 4-D theatre, tasting and a Pop Culture Gallery.
+Thousands of Coke objects, trivia and memorabilia are contained among the interactive exhibits, backed up by commercials, radio jingles, a 4-D theatre, tasting, and a Pop Culture Gallery.

 Address: 121 Baker Street, Pemberton Place

 Opening times: Sunday to Thursday 10am-5pm, Friday and Saturday 9am-5pm.

 Admission: $17 adults, $13 children (3-12); other concessions available.